 The NPII record will be removed in one month of the following:

 - 5 years after the date the debt agreement was made, or

-- the day the debt agreement was terminated,
+- 2 years after the day the debt agreement was terminated,

 whichever is later